 - (6) Environmental Effects.
 Projects may directly affect or alter access to the natural environment and the benefits it provides.
-Analyses should account for relevant effects on ecosystem and environmental services when feasible.
+Analyses should account for relevant effects on ecosystem and environmental services, including effects on public health, when feasible.
 See forthcoming OMB guidance on ecosystem services for additional discussion on how to capture the welfare effects of ecosystem and environmental services. - (7) Tailoring.
 Agencies should seek to balance performing the most comprehensive analysis possible with sensitivity to the resources required-by Federal agencies and especially by external applicants-to conduct the analysis.
-While accuracy is always important and agencies should conduct a rigorous analysis, the choice of analytic methods can be tailored to the scope of the funding at issue or other contextual factors impacting the benefits or costs of additional analysis.
+While accuracy is always important and agencies should conduct a rigorous and quantitative analysis whenever possible, the analytic methods used to measure benefits and costs can be tailored to the scope of the funding at issue or other contextual factors impacting the benefits or costs of additional analysis.